-To help you stop buying what you don’t love, click play on the video where I show my shopping mistakes and share how to avoid making bad purchases like I did.
+To help you stop buying what you don’t love, click play on the video!
+I share why you keep doing this and how to break the cycle.

 And read on for 3 tips to get what you want that’s on sale, or second hand.

 A simple way to discern what’s right to buy is to go by its color.
 Especially when you’re shopping for items that’ll go near your face.
 Avoid colors that wash you out or make you look tired.
 I know how tempting it is to buy a cute sweater even when you know the color looks terrible on you.
 (Guilty of this exact shopping mistake!)
 Trust me, you don’t need another sweater that clashes with your skin.
 Stick with colors that make you look vibrant and alive.

 Often discount stores and thrift shops have defective pieces.
 Irregular is the word they frequently use.
 It’s not always a problem to buy these things.
 Many times it’s not noticeable.
 I recently got a pair of pants by the brand PAIGE with the irregular marking, and they fit great.
 Also second hand stores sometimes sell items that are stained or with small rips.
 This is a red flag.
 Unless you’re prepared to spend the time and energy repairing your garments (if that’s even an option), don’t buy items that aren’t in excellent condition.

 Stop Buying Random Pieces